-Here’s where you can find and download images to share with people you care about during COVID alert level 1 and beyond.
+Here’s where you can find and download images to share with people you care about during COVID-19 Alerts Levels.
 These images were created to help people cope with effects of alcohol and other drug use while in lockdown by giving some helpful tips and advice, and can continue to be shared to help support others as we move through alert levels.

 Please share these images with friends and whānau, other people you care about, and on social media.
 You can download the full range of resources on the Drug Foundation website.